Great ideas for a kids art display that honors children’s creativity, looks good in your home, and is easy to update regularly.

 As parents, we are always looking for kids art display ideas, right?

 Their artwork deserves a special display, but can often end up in a pile despite good intentions.
-I’m speaking for myself here, but from what I hear, I’m not the only one.
+We’re speaking for ourselves here, but we know we’re not the only ones.

 Want to transform that stack of original kid creations into a display that honors their artwork and looks good in your home?
 Oh, and is easy to switch out as your children create new art or their art style develops and changes?

-In this post I’ll share lots of ways to display kids artwork.
-Some are ones we use or have used and others are ideas I’ve admired.
+In this post we’ll share lots of ways to display kids’ artwork.
+Some are ones we use or have used and others are ideas we’ve admired.
 They all fit as many of the above criteria as possible.

 2. Kids Art Poster

 Have Itsy Art turn your favorite kids art pieces into a poster.
 We were all pleased with how the posters turned out and the kids loved seeing their artwork displayed this way.

 Use this wood bead and clip garland from Etsy to hang your kids’ artwork.
 If you’re feeling crafty, you can also DIY this with a wool ball garland + clothespins.

 If you’ve got the space, consider turning one wall into a corkboard like Florence+Henri Lifestyle did, for displaying all of your kids’ art.
 Or turn a chalkboard wall into a kids’ art gallery as shown on The Artful Kids blog.

 Create a cohesive gallery wall by using inexpensive frames that are all the same color, as shown on Marian Louise Designs.
 You can easily switch out the artwork and change what is displayed, and matching the frames allows the art to really shine.
 We love IKEA frames for projects like this!